School of Creatology

 2. build upon that knowledge through discussion and creative experiences, and

-3. develop our creative capacities and creative practices while integrating what we are learning in our creative projects.
+3. develop our creative capacities and creative practices while

-What kind of projects are Creatives developing?
+What kind of projects can Creatives create?

 Our projects might be ones we have already begun and want to build upon, or an idea that we may or may not have begun looking in to, or an idea may not have come yet but we feel a creative ‘itch’.

-Projects could include a new change, a solution, a lifestyle, a livelihood, a difference…
+Projects could include a new change, a solution, a lifestyle, a livelihood, a difference… something we love…

 any idea or ideas we want to, need to, feel called to, create.